openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-information-display-progress.md

 # Progress

-The progress bar component is used to display the loading progress of content or the processing status of operations.
+A progress bar component used to display loading progress or operation processing status.

 ## Import Module